krupalitrivedi/krupalitrivedi/README.md

 ### Hi there 👋 I am Krupali

-A Computer Science making way into Web Development.
+A Computer Science student making way into Web Development.

 - 🔭 I’m currently working on various projects that include HTML, CSS and Javascript
 - 🌱 I’m currently learning Javascript